paula-aoy/visualization/02_activities/assignments/assignment_3.md

     My hope would be community members using the TPL system would benefit from more diverse event types offered.
 But also the administrators at TPL and branch managers can also make more informed decisions about events they want to organize or discontinue.

     > How did you choose which features of your chosen dataset to include or exclude from your visualization?
-    I focused only on the top 10 libraries and top 10 event types to prevent cognitive overload.
+    I focused only on the same top 10 libraries from the Excel Visualizationand top 10 event types to prevent cognitive overload.
 The proposed Specialization Index helped by normalizing the dataset for branch size differences, allowing for clearer comparison.

     > What ‘underwater labour’ contributed to your final data visualization product?